-(n) The impact of commodity cycles on the growth in containerised exports
+n.
+The impact of commodity cycles on the growth in containerised exports o.
+Increased competition

 Patrick Terminals & Logistics division receives revenue from stevedoring export containers, the level of which is lower for empty containers.
 Consequently growth in containerised exports has a positive impact on the division's financial performance.